particle1331/computational-linear-algebra/README.md

 # cohen-linalg

 My notes and code experiments for linear algebra done SVD.
-The idea is to construct the SVD as soon as possible, then use it for everything else &mdash; from characterizing invertbility to parametrizing the loss surface of linear regression with linearly dependent data columns.
+The idea is to construct the SVD as soon as possible, then use it for everything else that follow &mdash; from characterizing invertbility to parametrizing the loss surface of linear regression with linearly dependent data columns.
+Some interesting stuff that I cover:
+  * Proof of the real spectral theorem, and a code demo.
+  * Proof of the singular value decomposition (SVD).
+  * Characterizing the loss surface of a linear regression problem.
+  * An extensive discussion of the Moore-Penrose pseudoinverse.

 * Notes: `notes.md`
 * Code: `/src`